jonpaul108/LC_intermediate/02-Intermediate-Prompts/04-Debugging/02-Debugging.md

 ### !question

-Given a list of arrays of numbers, return the sum of the array with the greatest total.
+Given an array of words `arr` and a character `char`, return an array of the first index where the character can be found in each word.
+If the character cannot be found, add 'none' to the result array.

 ```js
 var wordArr = ["aim", "tail", "series", "kitten", "fruit", "paper"];